HewlettPackard/Docker-Synergy/ops/README.md

 <div class="body">
-<p class="p">HPE Enterprise Containers with Docker EE also deploys load balancers in the system to help with
+<p class="p">This Reference Configuration  also deploys load balancers in the system to help with
                 container traffic management.
-There are three load balancer VMs – UCP load balancer, DTR load balancer, and Docker worker node load balancer as shown in <a class="xref" href="#load-balancers__lbs">Figure 1</a>.
+There are three load balancer VMs – UCP load balancer, DTR load balancer, and Docker worker node load balancer as shown in <a class="xref" href="#load-balancers__lbs">Figure 3</a>.
 Since these load balancers exist in VMs, they have some degree of HA but may incur some downtime during the restoration of these VMs due to a planned or unplanned outage.
-For optimal HA configuration, the user should consider implementing a HA load balancer architecture using the Virtual Router Redundancy Protocol (VRRP).
+For optimal HA configuration, the system administrator should consider implementing an HA load balancer architecture using the Virtual Router Redundancy Protocol (VRRP).
 For more information, see <a class="xref" href="http://www.haproxy.com/solutions/high-availability/" target="_blank">http://www.haproxy.com/solutions/high-availability/</a>.</p>

 <p class="p"></p>